ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``warpx.use_filter_compensation`` (`0` or `1`; default: `0`)
     Whether to add compensation when applying filtering.
     This is only supported with the RZ spectral solver.

-* ``warpx.use_damp_fields_in_z_guard`` (`0` or `1`)
-    When using the RZ spectrol solver, specifies whether to apply a damping factor to the E and B fields in the guard cells along z that extend beyond the edge of the domain.
-    When the boundary conditions along z are not periodic, this defaults to true, otherwise false.
-The damping profile is a sine squared and is applied to the fields on the outer half of the guards.
-    This damping is useful for damping high frequency numerical artifacts that occur when there is parallel decomposition along z with non-periodic boundary conditions.
-Note that this input parameter will be deprecated soon and the capability will be supported using ``boundary.field_lo=damped`` and ``boundary.field_hi=damped``.

 * ``algo.current_deposition`` (`string`, optional)
     This parameter selects the algorithm for the deposition of the current density.